mickaelandrieu/melon/README.md

 // in a modern Controller
 <?php

-use \Book; // in my-module/classes/Book.php which is an Object Model
+use \Book; // in my-module/classes/Book.php which is an Object Model on in classes root folder

 class BookController extends FrameworkBundleAdminController